 Bill Gates suggested OKRs for everyone who really wanted to become a better manager.
 By using it as a tool to motivate employees to excel at work and improve performance, OKRs had a profound impact on Microsoft’s management style.
 Even today, Microsoft achieves better results and executes strategies more efficiently through this goal-setting methodology.

-From all these examples, it is clear that OKRs make their mark in organizational success.
+From all these OKR examples, it is clear that Objectives and key results make their mark in organizational success.
 By measuring what really matters, this framework contributes to long-term company success by aligning purpose, vision and mission.
-Some other companies using OKRs are Gap, GoPro, Spotify, LG, Dropbox, Samsung, Uber, Yahoo etc.
+Some other companies using OKRs are Gap, GoPro, Spotify, LG, Dropbox, Samsung, Uber, Yahoo etc

 How have OKRs benefitted companies?